CAUTION:Read this article carefully before using it — if you don't, you'll probably mistake it for Not a Subversion.

 The glass example is subverted again in the episode where Bart gets an elephant.
 The elephant runs off, stampeding down a street towards two workers carrying a glass pane.
 They jump out of the way of the elephant, with the glass surviving, only to jump right into the path of a skateboarding Bart...
-Who they also successfully avoid, eventually making it all the way across the steet, glass intact, to complete there goal of throwing it into a dumpster, shattering it to pieces.
+Who they also successfully avoid, eventually making it all the way across the street, glass intact, to complete their goal of throwing it into a dumpster, shattering it to pieces.

 The Simpsons really loves playing subversions for laughs.
 Another example: When the Simpsons are kicked out of their house, Homer remarks: "Well, at least it'snot raining!"
 Beat.
 "See, it's not raining."